Wednesday, March 21, 2018

 While the furthest distance covered was between NX6T and PJ2T, the

-was the NP2 station who kept on calling, only to eventually be swallowed whole by the noise.
+"one that got away" was the NP2 station who kept on calling, only to eventually be swallowed whole by

-Despite the combination of the K3's DSP-NR and a pair of Autek QF-1a on the laptop audio (a filter for each ear), nothing could be done to salvage that 8-pointg QSO.
+Despite the combination of the K3's DSP-NR and a pair of Autek QF-1a on the laptop audio (a filter for each ear), nothing could be done to salvage that 8-point QSO.
 By 10:30z (and the time change to PDT) 160 was all over for NX6T - at least from THIS end of things.

 After 8 hours of sleep WIQP (the Wisconsin QSO Party) was all that was left.
-I ran the WIQP GiG as NX6T (from "Nash-Ville" in Fallbrook), as well as WQ6X from W7AYT's QTH in Concord.
+I ran the WIQP

 Having revamped the WQ6X Lazy 8JK Sloper, a handful of stations were worked on 20 meters; including 1 on SSB (10 & 15 meters never materialized for stateside QSOs).
-For the tail-end of WIQP a surprise 40-meter opening put a bunch more Wisconsin stations in the NX6T log.
+For the tail-end of

 WIQP Results